Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Sensitivity of the G2HDM model

 We do a collider analysis focusing on the final states $\tau\nu$ and $b\tau\nu$ in the following sections.
-These results will subsequently be utilized to impose constraints on the Yukawa couplings under investigation.
+These results will subsequently be utilized to impose constraints on the Yukawa coupling under investigation.